 Most of life’s challenges are not win/lose propositions.

 Still, Bill’s philosophy did leave a lasting impression on me, and this aspirational approach turned out to be a perfect match for learning a second language.
-I didn’t actually have to ask anyone to talk with me; all I had to do was find out something fun to talk about.
+I didn’t actually have to ask anyone to talk with me; all I had to do was find something fun to talk about.
 If my partners found the topic interesting, we continued to talk regardless of my level.
 If they didn’t find it interesting, we talked about something else or the conversation ended and I found someone else to talk to.
-Moreover, it didn’t matter that much if I screwed up a conversation because no one was keeping score.
+Moreover, it didn’t matter much if I “performed poorly” in a conversation because no one was keeping score.
 There was no winner or loser in my pursuit of native Japanese fluency.
 Every time I had a conversation with a native, I was the winner.
-Every time I learned a new word or kanji or phrase, I experienced the growth mindset calculus of +1, (A.K.A. proof of progress toward my goal).
+Every time I learned a new word or kanji or phrase, I experienced the growth mindset calculus of +1, (A.K.A. evidence of progress toward my goal).

 Owning your own learning can free you from the constraints that often sap your appetite for growth.